 Notebooks give you some control over what you practise on Kwiziq French.
-The Notebook acts a bit like your browser's Favourites or Bookmarks: it's a collection of lessons you choose to add to it in order to study and kwiz yourself on them later.
+The Notebook acts a bit like your browser's Favourites or Bookmarks: you can choose to add a collection of lessons to it so you can study the topics and kwiz yourself on them on later.

 In this article

 Anywhere you see the "add to Notebook" button, you can click it to bookmark the lesson for later.

 You'll see it in various places, including inside lessons:

 View your Notebook